 A pioneer of contemporary Indigenous art

-His work was not a mere illustration of ancestral myths, but a living worldview made visible — an artistic response to colonial trauma, environmental threats, and questions of identity.
-In an interview, he stated that his art was a means of “turning his inner self outward”: for him, painting was a form of healing and a cultural affirmation of his existence.
+Significantly, Ivá Wajyamu’s art did not originate in a studio — it emerged from the forest.
+It came from the heart of his community and the living memory of his people.
+His work was never a mere illustration of ancestral myths, but a living cosmovision made visible.
+It became an artistic response to colonial trauma, environmental threats, and questions of identity.
+In an interview, he described his art as a way of “turning his inner self outward.”
+For him, painting was both an act of healing and a cultural affirmation of his existence.

 Victor Curay Roque, Visions